Configuring Okta SSO for Backstage Developer Portals

 Frequently Asked Questions

-How do I map Okta groups to Backstage roles after SSO is configured?
-Use the signInResolver in app-config.yaml to extract the groups claim from the Okta ID token.
-Implement a custom resolver function that matches group names to Backstage catalog roles, or use the @backstage/plugin-catalog-backend-module-okta for automated group-to-team synchronization.
+Use the signIn.resolvers array in app-config.yaml to extract the groups claim from the Okta ID token.
+You can also use the @backstage/plugin-catalog-backend-module-okta for automated group-to-team synchronization.

-Why does the Okta login redirect fail with a 403 Forbidden error?
 This typically indicates a mismatch between the Okta application’s allowed redirect URIs and the Backstage backend’s expected callback path.
 Ensure the URI exactly matches https://<your-domain>/api/auth/okta/handler/frame and that no trailing slashes or query parameters are appended.

-Can I use Okta SSO for both frontend and backend API authentication?
 Yes.
 Backstage’s auth provider issues a session token that the frontend attaches to API requests.
 The backend validates this token against Okta’s JWKS endpoint.
-For direct backend-to-backend calls, configure a separate Okta service application with client credentials flow and attach the resulting Bearer token to outgoing requests.
+For direct backend-to-backend calls, configure a separate Okta service application with the client credentials flow and attach the resulting Bearer token to outgoing requests.